prem2017/objectdetection/YOLO/README.md

 ### Inference
 ---

- * From the project directory **execute** $```python ./src/predictor.py -h``` seek help on the type of argument needed to execute inference.
-Please note here that, although all the arguments that can be passed are optional for inference, however, for a new dataset provide fullpath to where the test data is stored and also the path for where the results should be saved.
+ * From the project directory (YOLO) **execute** $```python -m src.predictor  -h``` to seek help on the type of argument needed to perform inference.
+Please note here that, although all the arguments that can be passed are optional for inference, however, for a new dataset provide fullpath- 1.
+To locate test data, and 2.
+The path for where the results should be saved.

  ```
 Provide arguments for fullpath to directory where **Test** files are located